Devoney/CreateMask/CONTRIBUTING.md

-## Defintion of Ready
+## General
-- Please only create pull requests that solve open issues.
 - If you want to work on something that is not in the issue list, please discuss it first.
 We can then decide to create an issue for it.
+- Please only create pull requests that solve open issues.

+## Defintion of Ready
-- Issues should describe what value is desired or what problem needs to be solved.
+- Issues should describe what value is added when it is done.
+So what bug is fixed, why a feature is proposed to add value or why technical debt should be solved.
 - A description is added (or even a visual mock) for GUI related work.

 ## Definition of Done